ahoereth/ddpg/paper/report.md

 @Sutton2000

 So far we have introduced the stochastic policy gradient.
 The deterministic policy gradient was proven to exist more recently by @Silver2014.
 As mentioned above, the deterministic policy gradient is essential for solving continuous control problems.
 The deterministic policy gradient is mathematically a special case of the stochastic policy gradient and, in first impression, also looks quite different.
 A thourough derivation can be found in @Silver2014, which builds upon the beforementioned ideas behind the stochastic policy gradient.
-Further, we provide some more information on how to apply the deterministic policy gradient in our notebook on Lunar Lander.
+Further, we provide some more information on how to apply the deterministic policy gradient in our notebook on Lunar Lander.[^lander]

 ## Deep Deterministic Policy Gradient
-The deep deterministic policy gradient, as introduced by @Lillicrap2015, adresses the problem of estimating $Q^{\pi}$ by using deep neural networks.
-As these estimators on their own simply fulfill a role in the reinforcement learning framework, we decribe them in the more application oriented notebook for Lunar Lander [^lander].
+The deep deterministic policy gradient, as introduced by @Lillicrap2015, addresses the problem of estimating $Q^{\pi}$ by using deep neural networks.
+As these estimators on their own simply fulfill a role in the reinforcement learning framework, we describe them in the more application oriented notebook for Lunar Lander [^lander].

 # Implementation